Weed Control in My Yard

-When the fall season starts to turn to winter, you know it’s time to start getting your yard ready.
-Preparing your lawn in the autumn helps you to enjoy your lawn in the spring and summer.
+When the fall season starts to turn to winter, you know it’s time to start getting your yard and garden ready.
+Preparing your lawn and garden in the autumn helps you to enjoy your lawn in the spring and summer.
 The grass will be greener and healthier with a little fall-time help.
 You’ll want to prepare your grass for the cold, but you’ll also want to prepare the rest of your yard, not just the grass.
-Here are some fall landscaping ideas and tips to get the rest of your yard ready this fall.
+Here are some fall landscaping ideas and tips to get your yard and garden ready this fall.

 When you’re getting ready for winter, you’ll want to make sure you don’t miss the gutters.
 Throughout the year—and especially in the autumn—leaves and other debris build up.
 Leaving this debris in the gutter over the winter can lead to clogged gutters as well as potential damage to the gutters.
 Here are some tips for cleaning gutters:

 Not all plants need to be cut back during the fall.
-Annuals should be removed, and evergreen trees and shrubs will flourish on their own.
+Annuals should be removed from the garden, and evergreen trees and shrubs will flourish on their own.
 But during the fall, your perennial plants will be preparing to go dormant for the winter.
 These are the plants you’ll want to trim and prep for winter.
 Here are some tips for cutting back plants to prepare for the next spring:

+A fall landscape is never complete with a pop of color to look forward to.
 Autumn is an ideal time to plant bulbs before the ground freezes.
 Flowers like daffodils, tulips, crocuses, and other similar blooms flourish when you plant them in the fall.
-Then they’ll bloom in the spring and provide your yard with a pop of color.
+Then they’ll bloom in the spring and provide your yard and garden with a pop of color.
 Here are some tips for your bulbs in the autumn:

 Garden hoses aren’t often the highest priority when prepping your yard during the fall.
 Very often, people leave a little water inside their hoses.
 Most of the time, a little water in the hose won’t do any harm.
 But occasionally, the frozen water in a garden hose will split the hose open and ruin it.
 To save yourself from having to replace your garden hoses in the spring, drain them in the fall.
 Here are a few tips:

 These are some fall landscape ideas to prep your yard for the winter.
-Even with landscaping tips, preparing your yard can be a lot of work and difficult to fit into your busy schedule.
-If you find yourself unsure of how to handle getting your yard ready for cold or you just want some extra support, get a free quote for our lawn services.
+Even with landscaping tips, preparing your fall landscape can be a lot of work and difficult to fit into your busy schedule.
+If you find yourself unsure of how to handle getting your yard ready for cold or you just want some extra support, check out our annual programs and get a free quote for our lawn services!